droidian/porting-guide/kernel-compilation.md

 While this makes sense, on GSI-capable devices this can be a waste of time since often only kernel changes are required.

-Thus, hybris-mobian uses a different approach to compile kernels - the upside is that you get packaging for free so that kernels can be upgraded over-the-air via APT, if you wish so.
+Thus, Droidian uses a different approach to compile kernels - the upside is that you get packaging for free so that kernels can be upgraded over-the-air via APT, if you wish so.

-Note that this guide assumes that you're going to cross-compile an arm64 Android kernel on an x86_64 (amd64) machine using the Android-supplied precompiled toolchain that's available in the hybris-mobian repositories.
+Note that this guide assumes that you're going to cross-compile an arm64 Android kernel on an x86_64 (amd64) machine using the Android-supplied precompiled toolchain that's available in the Droidian repositories.
 It's trivial to disable cross-compiling and compiling using the standard Debian toolchain.

 Using this method you can also compile and package mainline kernels.

-An example kernel packaged using this guide is the [Android Kernel for the F(x)tec Pro1](https://github.com/hybris-mobian/linux-android-fxtec-pro1/tree/feature/bullseye/initial-packaging/debian).
+An example kernel packaged using this guide is the [Android Kernel for the F(x)tec Pro1](https://github.com/droidian/linux-android-fxtec-pro1/tree/feature/bullseye/initial-packaging/debian).

 Prerequisites
 -------------